-This botanical assessment was requested to inform the environmental planning and authorisation process being followed for the potential development of a new weighbridge along the outbound side of the N7 in the Vissershok area of the City of Cape Town, Western Cape.
-Initially a single layout alternative was presented for assessment (Layout 1; see Figure 1), but based on initial botanical input after a site survey a further two layout alternatives were proposed (Layouts 2 & 3; see Figure 2).
+This botanical assessment was requested to inform the environmental planning and authorisation process being followed for the potential development of a new weighbridge along the outbound side of the N7 in the Vissershok area of the City of Cape Town, Western Cape (see Figure 1 for study area).
+An iterative process has been followed and various alternatives have been discarded, and the final layout is shown in Figure 1b.

 Figure 1: Satellite image showing the location of the study area, in relation to the existing N7 weighbridge.
-Layout 1 would be within the yellow polygon.
-Satellite image dated November 2022.
+Satellite image dated April 2024.